-Student group policies, activities, and events are overseen by campus leadership and activities.
-Through event registration and the formal recognition of student groups, Hampshire College encourages students to design and implement programs that enrich and are consistent with the educational mission of the College.
+Student group recognition, policies, activities, and events are overseen by student engagement.
+Hampshire College encourages students to design and implement programs that enrich and are consistent with the educational mission of the College.
 The name “Hampshire College” and all abbreviations are the property of the Trustees of Hampshire College and may not be used to imply, either directly or indirectly, the College’s endorsement, support, favor, association with, or opposition to an organization, product, or service without permission of the College.
-The assistant dean of students for campus leadership and activities, as well as the dean of students office or designee, may deny recognition, or cancel events or activities that violate any of these criteria.
+The residence life and student engagement staff, as well as the dean of students office or designee, may deny recognition, or cancel events or activities that violate any of these criteria.

 Hosting/Registering an Event or Program

-- Events funded by student activities fee (funded or sponsored by FundCom or student groups)
+- Events funded by student activities fee (funded or sponsored by the SAF), student groups and non-student groups

 - Events in public spaces

 - Conferences (see more guidelines below) and workshops

 - Events with an anticipated audience of 15 or more